On the stability of vacuum in the screened Vlasov-Poisson equation

 there exist $T\gtrsim R^{2}\eps^{-4}$ and a unique solution $\mu\in C_t([0,T],\cap_{k=0}^\infty H^k_{x,v}(\R\times\R))$ to the screened Vlasov-Poisson equation \eqref{eq:scrVP} with $\mu(x,v,0)=\mu_0(x,v)$.
 Moreover, $\gamma(x,v,t):=\mu(x+tv,v,t)$ satisfies

 where

-with $\lambda_t=\lambda_t(R,\eps) := R-\eps^2\ip{t}^{\frac12}$. \end{theorem} \begin{remark} We comment on some points of relevance: \begin{enumerate} \item We work with analytic norms that incorporate a radius of analyticity $\lambda_t$ that decreases over time, since this allows for a loss of one derivative in energy type estimates, enabling us to improve over the trivial rate $t^{-1}$ of decay for the force field $\partial_x\phi$ to obtain the faster rate $t^{-3/2}$.
+with $\lambda_t=\lambda_t(R,\eps) := R-C\eps^2\ip{t}^{\frac12}$ and $C>0$ a universal constant. \end{theorem} \begin{remark} We comment on some points of relevance: \begin{enumerate} \item We work with analytic norms that incorporate a radius of analyticity $\lambda_t$ that decreases over time, since this allows for a loss of one derivative in energy type estimates, enabling us to improve over the trivial rate $t^{-1}$ of decay for the force field $\partial_x\phi$ to obtain the faster rate $t^{-3/2}$.
 However, with only energy type norms at disposal it does not seem feasible to obtain the sharp decay, and can thus only close an estimate on a finite time scale.
-This time scale is determined by the fact that the terms with the slowest time decay are also the ones with highest derivative loss, and are thus only controlled through an appropriately shrinking radius of analyticity, as is classical in such arguments \cite{N72, N77}. \item It remains to be understood to what extent and in which functional settings this result can be improved.
-It seems natural to expect that a sharp decay rate $\norm{\partial_x\phi}_{L^\infty}\lesssim \eps^2\ip{t}^{-2}$ would lead to an asymptotic modified scattering dynamic, as in the un-screened Vlasov-Poisson equations in $d=3$, but due to the aforementioned derivative losses this is only a conjecture (see also the discussion of open problems in \cite[Section 6]{Bed2022}). \end{enumerate} \end{remark}
+This time scale is determined by the fact that the terms with the slowest time decay are also the ones with highest derivative loss, and are thus only controlled through an appropriately shrinking radius of analyticity, as is classical in such arguments \cite{N72, N77}. \item After the publication online of this work, a preprint \cite{Wei24} of D.\ Wei appeared, demonstrating a conjecture that we had formulated in the prior version of this remark: small, Gevrey-$2$ regular initial data lead to global solutions with sharp decay $\norm{\partial_x\phi}_{L^\infty}\lesssim \eps^2\ip{t}^{-2}$ and give rise to a modified scattering dynamic as in the un-screened Vlasov-Poisson equations in $d=3$. \end{enumerate} \end{remark}